IDEA4RC/microk8s-playbook/README.md

 ssh-keygen
 ```

-copy the generated keys on the remote hosts:
+copy the generated keys on the node being provisioned:
 ```
 ssh-copy-id user@hostname
 ```

-add remote user to sudoers.
+...And then login and add the remote user to sudoers.
 This user should be able to get elevated privileges passwordlessly.
 Once that's done simply disconnect:
 ```
 sudo usermod -aG adm $USER
 ```